microsoft/go-infra/docs/release-process/instructions.md

 > * For testing, you can pass in a different variable group.
 Requiring this field to be filled in each time makes sure you intend to run a real release.
 > * This makes infrastructure safer: if the build gets triggered and the set of parameters isn't passed correctly by tooling, the build fails safe by refusing to start.

-For example, a security patch release for 1.17 and 1.18 may look like this:
+For example, a security patch release for 1.18 and 1.19 may look like this:

 > ![](images/run-release-start.png)

 1. Now that the values are set, press Run.
     * It will take some time to reserve a build agent.
 Expect up to ten minutes.
-    * The job creates one issue to track the release day progress and one issue per version in the list.
-Make sure you're subscribed, because the builds will comment on these issues to notify you of build failures.
-        * Find the issues in the issue tracker: https://github.com/microsoft/go/issues, or look in the job logs, where the "Create tracking issue" steps contain links.

-1. Open the job logs, click on the "🚀 Start microsoft/go-images build" step, and click on the `Web build URL:` link.

-1. Wait for notification about the "microsoft/go build prep steps" completing for each version.
+1. Wait for notifications on the release tracking issue.
+    * When the "microsoft-go-infra-release-build" build is complete and successful for every version in the release, continue to the next step.
     * If an error occurs, refer to the rest of this doc for diagnosis and retry guidance.

-1. In the microsoft/go-images build, approve the build to let it continue.
+1. Click on the "microsoft-go-infra-release-go-images" build and approve it to let it continue.
-    * It is ok to do this early.
+    * It is ok to do this a little early if you expect the builds to be done soon.
 The approval gate only exists to prevent excessive polling.

-    * Wait for this build to complete: it will build and publish Docker images to MAR (Microsoft Artifact Registry).
+1. Wait for a notification on the release tracking issue.
+    * Continue if the images build is successful.

 1. Send a message to the internal announcement distribution group about the new version!

+## Making the internal announcement

-    * Check this internal page for more details: [Internal announcement email and DG](https://microsoft.sharepoint.com/teams/managedlanguages/_layouts/OneNote.aspx?id=%2Fteams%2Fmanagedlanguages%2Ffiles%2FTeam%20Notebook%2FGoLang%20Team&wd=target%28Main.one%7C62B655D4-14E7-41D6-A063-0869C28D63FC%2FInternal%20announcement%20email%20and%20DG%7C23BE5288-5430-4B45-A81B-9AE79776743C%2F%29)
+Check this internal OneNote page for more details: [Internal announcement email and DG](https://microsoft.sharepoint.com/teams/managedlanguages/_layouts/OneNote.aspx?id=%2Fteams%2Fmanagedlanguages%2Ffiles%2FTeam%20Notebook%2FGoLang%20Team&wd=target%28Main.one%7C62B655D4-14E7-41D6-A063-0869C28D63FC%2FInternal%20announcement%20email%20and%20DG%7C23BE5288-5430-4B45-A81B-9AE79776743C%2F%29).

 ## Diagnosing and fixing build errors